.hack (video game series): Setting

-The .hack games are set in an alternate timeline of Earth, in the year 2010.
+The .hack games are set in an alternate history Earth, in the year 2010.
 After a computer virus called "Pluto's Kiss" crashes nearly every computer in the world, access to the Internet is closed to the general public to address security concerns.
 After two years without the Internet and online games, a MMORPG called The World is released.
 It becomes the most popular online game of all time with over 20 million unique players.
 Shortly before the events portrayed in the .hack games, a number of users become comatose as a result of playing The World.
 However, the developers blame their condition on cyberterrorism.

 The World was developed by a German programmer named Harald Hoerwick; its backstory is based on the Epitaph of Twilight, an epic poem by Emma Wielant.
 Her death inspired Hoerwick to create the game.
 Elements of the poem are coded into the game's programming.
 The hidden purpose of Hoerwick's game is to develop the ultimate artificial intelligence (AI), which is capable of making decisions for itself.
 To this end, Hoerwick inserted functions into the system which monitor and extract behavioral data from millions of the game's players to aid in the AI's learning process.
 After Hoerwick's death, these pieces of code became black boxes to the current developers, who cannot fathom their purpose, yet are critical to the proper functioning of the game.